 Givær is a remote island located 50 km north of the Arctic Circle and 28 km west of Bodø.
-Givær is Bodø’s westernmost outpost and one of Nordland’s smallest inhabited islands (local population 15).
+Givær is Bodø’s westernmost outpost and one of the smallest inhabited islands in Nordland, the local population counts 15.
 Givær is truly a hidden gem along the Arctic coast of Northern Norway.
-Only a few visitors find their way to this island and its fascinating history.
-Although tiny, the island’s hospitality and welcome are legendary.

 Givær is one of the best places in Scandinavia for visitors to experience daily life on a truly remote and traditional island.
 As soon as you step off the local express boat, you will notice the absence of traffic, people and commerce.
 There are no roads, no shops and no cars.

 Off the beaten track: Givær has never been a big tourist attraction and the locals want to keep it that way.
 Small groups will always receive a warm welcome.
-Although most people in Bodø have heard of Givær, very few have visited this special place.
+Only a few visitors find their way to this island and its fascinating history.
+Although tiny, the island’s hospitality and welcome are legendary.

 About life on Givær: The express boat is the lifeline of this tiny island community, bringing food and other provisions from the mainland.
 The island’s children commute to school on nearby Helligvær.